-- Warning to the student regarding his action. - Discipline action within the classroom. - Notes to parents which must be signed and returned to the teacher, i.e. misbehavior forms, etc. - Phone calls to parents. - After-school detention.
+- Warning to the student regarding his action. - Discipline action within the classroom. - Phone calls to parents. - After-school detention.
 Parents will be advised at least one day in advance. - Exclusion from extra-curricular activities or loss of privileges. - Parent-Teacher conferences. - In-school suspension. - Parent-Teacher-Principal conferences. - Out-of-School suspension STUDENTS WILL RECEIVE ZEROS IN ALL SUBJECT AREAS. - Expulsion the final decision is made by the Pastor and the Principal of the school.